Skip to main content

 Name BlueGive in your Estate Documents

-To name your BlueGive DAF in any estate documents, reference the Fund Name and / or DAF Account Number held at the BlueGive DAF sponsor, GiveClear Foundation, Inc.
+To name your BlueGive DAF in any estate documents, reference the Fund Name and the DAF Account Number held at the BlueGive DAF sponsor, GiveClear Foundation, Inc.

-For example: "John Terry’s Family Fund at the GiveClear Foundation"
+For example: "Louise Family DAF at the GiveClear Foundation.
+Fund Number: 7428cab137bd"

 The fund name is decided by the client or advisor and the DAF account number is created upon completion of your BlueGive account setup.